francescoferri/fcferri.com/_projects/2022-10-08-Study-Build-Paper-Loader.md

 ![My Image](/images/projects/sheet-loader-P1AM.jpg){:class="project-post-image"}
 {: refdef}

-After a long selection process, the hardened version of the Arduino made by AutomationDirect became our microcontroller (seen above).
+After a long selection process, the hardened version of the Arduino made by AutomationDirect became our microcontroller, seen above.
 The platform also allowed for expansion by attaching different modules to the main microcontroller.
 This is an example of how we addressed all of our user stories.

 I developed the code gradually by introducing new features every week, ensuring to perform tests after every integration.
 Sprints and scrums kept me up to date with the rest of the team and made us collaborate more efficiently.